-Who would have thought a Cucumber is so Helpful.
+Who would have thought a Cucumber is so Helpful

-A little about the simple cucumber.
+A little about the simple cucumber

 I suppose everybody knows what a cucumber is and most people will eat this vegetable on a regular basis.
 Until recently I was not aware of its multiple facets and that is why I would like to tell you about it.

 The cucumber grows on creeping vines and originally came from South Asia.
 This vegetable has been cultivated for more than 3000 years.
 It is mentioned that people of ancient Ur had cucumbers as food.
 Also Pliny the Elder refers to the Italian fruit and describes the many varieties existing.
-It seems that the Romans used the cucumber for scorpion bites, bad eyesight and midwives would carry cucumbers till the child was born.
+It seems that the Romans used the cucumber for scorpion bites, bad eyesight and midwives would carry cucumbers until the child was born.
 Nowadays you can buy cucumber nearly everywhere be it the type for slicing like in your salads or the other one mainly used for pickling.
 Then there is also the type which has no seeds.

 Is it really a vegetable?

 We all think of cucumber as a vegetable when actually it is classified as a type of botanical berry as it has a hard outside rind and no internal divisions, similar to the tomatoes or squash.
 The cucumber is very low in calories, only 16 kilo-calories on 100 gram of raw cucumber with the peel.
-It has quite a few nutrients and is an excellent source of vitamin k, providing up to 16% of recommended daily allowances of this vitamin.
+It has quite a few nutrients and is an excellent source of vitamin k, providing up to 16% of the recommended daily allowances of this vitamin.
 In old times in the south of Spain, a man leading a donkey would visit the villages.
 On the donkey’s side were hanging big earthenware jars in which extra virgin olive oil was being kept.
 This oil had quite a bit of vitamin K. Good olive oil has a strong smell and is dark yellow or light green.
 When modern times started people switched over to margarine and sunflower oil and started to suffer illnesses which were unheard of before.
 As we have turned away from nature we normally do not get enough of vitamin K, therefore if you do not have a good source of virgin olive oil, the cucumber can help you out.

-Celebrating this cucumber.
+Celebrating this cucumber

 There exists an unusual ceremony which is the blessing of the cucumber.
 In the summertime when the temperatures rise in the Shingon Buddhist temples in Japan, this blessing is taking place.
 The priest and the faithful pray they may come out of the hot summer season as fresh as a cucumber.
 I saw a picture of the temple where a table had a big pile of cucumbers laying there for the ceremony.
 I rather like this unusual story.